 A good pair of secateurs is a treat.
 Professionally made pruners will give you years, if not decades of use.
 Cared for properly they will look after you.
 They will make cutting and pruning a pleasure rather than a hand breaking, frustrating chore.
-You may even get that attached to them you call them a name.
+You may even get that attached to them you give them a name.

 Anvil secateurs work with one blade coming down onto an anvil.
 Unlike a bypass pruning tool which cuts through growth this type cuts and crushes the branches.
 You can apply much more pressure on this tool and often the cutting diameter is much larger than traditional bypass.
 Only, do not over do it.
 If you find it is still hard work then pick up some branch loppers instead.
 Remember gardening should be pleasurable!

-So to recap, whilst a bypass model is not suitable for cutting dead branches an anvil type is also not suitable for pruning plants and shrubs.
+So to recap, whilst a bypass model is not suitable for cutting dead branches an anvil type is also not suitable for pruning living plants and shrubs.

 We really hope we have solved this dilemma for you when making your choice between anvil or bypass secateurs.
 For the best bypass secateurs look no further than the Felco range.
-Of course there are other brands and we will be reviewing those shortly along with the top 5 anvil pruners.
+Of course there are other brands and we will be reviewing those shortly along with the top 5 anvil shears.